Code of Conduct

 We are committed to continuing Professional Development in the school.

-Newly Qualified teachers, Beginner teachers, and new staff receive training as part of the School’s Induction programme.
-This will be undertaken by the Child Protection Officer.
+Newly Qualified teachers, Beginner Teachers, and New Staff receive training as part of the School’s Induction programme.
+This will be undertaken by the Designated and Deputy Safeguarding and Welfare Officers.

 All teachers, including those joining the school mid-phase and mid-day supervisors receive training on bullying awareness and intervention on an on-going basis.
 Support is available through borough specialist services, CPD, INSET and regular Line Management meetings.